 - Respect your brother or sister's personal space too - whether it is their room or a part of your shared bedroom.
 They will be more likely to show you the same respect in return.

-- Decide ahead of time how you are going to share the phone.
-For example, you can figure out separate times when each of you can talk to your friends.
+- Decide ahead of time how you are going to share the computer.
+For example, you can figure out separate times when each of you can use it.

 - Share the remote.
 Talk ahead of time about what shows you want to watch, then take turns watching your favorite shows if they are on at the same time.